 St. Mary's City, MD 20686

 The Business Office can be contacted at 240-895-4315.

 If the airline pricing turns out to be to our advantage--and if the dollar doesn't fall much against the euro--then the third payment could be a hundred dollars or so less than expected.
 The tuition payment for the four credits ($780) is made to the College once registration opens for summer courses (mid-March to mid-April); that money does not come to the organizers of the study tour, so is separate.

 - 10-12 Modern Greek lessons and country orientation prior to departure, twice weekly, starting after spring break

 - Round-trip airfare between a D.C.-area airport and Athens

 - Ground transfer from Athens airport to Ancient Korinth via private coach

-- 21 overnights (plus one spent on the airplane on the way to Greece): eight in Ancient Korinth at Rooms Marinos, two in Nauplion, one in Sparti, one in Olympia, one in Delphi, four on the island of Tinos, and four in Athens, all in double/triple rooms with all private facilities in superior tourist class hotels
+- 24 overnights (including one spent on flight to Greece): nine in Ancient Korinth at Rooms Marinos, two in Nauplion, one in Sparti, one in Olympia, one in Delphi, five on the island of Santorini, and four in Athens, all in double/triple rooms with all private facilities in superior tourist class hotels

 - Daily breakfast

-- 11 dinners (including two on flights; so 12 dinners are not included.)
+- 13 dinners (including one on outgoing flight; so 11 dinners are not included.)